 The bonding instinct

 When we are born we are almost totally in our Feeling Body, and the other archetypes haven’t yet developed in us.
 A child’s first and most urgent need as a helpless baby is to bond with its mother.
 Their very survival depends on it.
 The Feeling Body archetype helps us to do this: it’s programmed to try and connect with other people from the moment we appear in the world.
 The power of this drive is immense, yet it’s not consciously felt by most people.
 Even so, it controls much of what we do and how we are in the world as adults.
 We are social animals, and when we don’t have the opportunity to meet others and connect with them on a social level we may descend into mental disorder and lose touch with reality.

 The role of the Feeling Body is to help us connect.
 The openness, vulnerability and softness of the Feeling Body are intensely connecting qualities.
 However, the Feeling Body does not connect with others by ‘helping’ or ‘supporting’ or ‘caring for’ them.
 The Feeling Body connects by ‘being with’ them.
 This part of us connects through a deep listening and quality of attention, through emotional presence, and perhaps through physical touch or simple actions.
 The Feeling Body can connect in a way where no words are necessary, and can connect when there is nothing helpful that could possibly be said.
-In the purest form, this archetype is not trying to make things better for you, or to improve you, or to take away your pain.
+In the purest form, this archetype is not trying to make things better for someone, or trying to improve them, or to take away their pain.
 There is no agenda.
 There is no ‘doing’.
 There is just presence and connection.
 This is the quality of connection that some of us feel when we are ‘in love’, which is why this archetype was historically known as the ‘Lover’ archetype.

 Key emotion – Grief